Casablanca Stock Exchange

 The Casablanca Stock Exchange (بورصة الدار البيضاء; La Bourse de Casablanca) is a stock exchange in Casablanca, Morocco.
-The Casablanca Stock Exchange (CSE), which achieves one of the best performances in the region of the Middle East and North Africa (MENA), is Africa's third largest stock market after Johannesburg Stock Exchange (South Africa) and Nigerian Stock Exchange in Lagos.
-It was established in 1929 and currently has 19 members and 81 listed securities with a total market capitalisation of $71.1 billion in 2018.
+The Casablanca Stock Exchange (CSE), which achieves one of the best performances in the region of the Middle East and North Africa (MENA), is Africa's second largest stock market after Johannesburg Stock Exchange (South Africa).
+It was established in 1929 and currently has 17 brokerage firms and 78 listed companies with a total market capitalisation of 1.043 trillion MAD ($116 billion USD) as of August 2025.

 The exchange is relatively modern, having experienced reform in 1993.
 The CSE installed an Electronic trading platform, and is now organized as two markets: the Central Market and a Block Trade Market, for block trades.

 In 1997 the CSE opened a central scrip depository, Maroclear.

 Indexes

 Originally, CSE had the Index de la Bourse des Valeurs de Casablanca (IGB) as an index.
 IGB was replaced in January 2002 by two indexes: